daywid/Portfolio/README.md

 ### Bootstrap
 Bootstrap is a free and open-source front-end framework for building responsive and mobile-first websites.
 It includes CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 By using Bootstrap, you can create a modern and visually appealing user interface for your web applications.

-## Contributing
-If you would like to contribute to this project, feel free to submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.